SkipKeats/ckan_2.3_vagrant/README.md

 ### The Quick

-This method requires changing only the name of the preferred box in the Vagrant file, but the box must be a pre-configured for a CKAN stage: Development Testing (_CKAND_), Plugin and Extension Testing (_CKANPE_), or Production Testing (_CKANP_).
+This method requires changing only the name of the preferred box in the Vagrant file, but the box must be a pre-configured for a CKAN stage: Development Testing (_CKAN23D_), Development Tools Installed (_CKAN23T_), Plugin and Extension Testing (_CKANP23E_), or Production Testing (_CKAN23P_).

 If using a pre-created CKAN-prepared Vagrant Box, use the included Vagrantfile, but edit line 6, replacing `config.vm.box = "ubuntu/trusty64"` with `config.vm.box = "Name of box needed"` where **Name of box needed** matches one of the boxed noted above.